-Panarin scores in OT, Blue Jackets beat Capitals 2-1
+Columbus beats Washington in OT, Holtby suffers eye injury

 - Sports on TV & radio: Local listings for Seattle games and events

-After Atkinson beat Holtby a minute into the game on a breakaway, Columbus was cruising toward a regulation victory until Evgeny Kuznetsov tied it with 1:06 left.
-The 6-on-5 goal was Kuznetsov’s first in 18 games dating to Dec.
-2.

-But Panarin snapped Washington’s winning streak at four games and gave the Blue Jackets back-to-back wins with a power-play goal 3:30 into overtime.
-Columbus pulled within four points of first place in the tight Metropolitan Division.
+“That’s fine,” Kuznetsov said.
+“It’s nice to get some people that think about me, same as in April last year.”

-The freak injury to Holtby wasn’t the only drama for the Capitals.
-They got a scare when Alex Ovechkin left the game in the first period, but the NHL’s leading goal-scorer came back for the second.
+Washington’s winning streak ended at four games.
+And the freak injury to Holtby wasn’t the only drama of the night.

+The Capitals got a scare when Alex Ovechkin left the game in the first period, but the NHL’s leading goal-scorer came back for the second.
+Reirden said Ovechkin needed medical attention to close a cut on one of his hands.

-Ovechkin’s return should not have been a surprise given his durability.
-The Russian superstar has played 208 consecutive regular-season games dating to being held out of the 2015-16 finale to rest up for the playoffs.
+Ovechkin was able to finish the game, but the fact Holtby wasn’t is reason for concern moving forward for the Capitals.

+“That’s scary,” Copley said.
+“It is scary to see that, especially as a goalie (because) you’re not really expecting it because you have the full cage on.
+I just hope for the best that everything is OK.”

-NOTES: Holtby stopped 10 of the 11 shots he faced. … Copley made 10 saves in relief. … Kevin Stenlund played on the Blue Jackets’ second line in his NHL debut.
+NOTES: Holtby stopped 10 of the 11 shots he faced before being injured. … Kevin Stenlund played on the Blue Jackets’ second line in his NHL debut.

 UP NEXT